Directed by Sydney Pollack. US. 1982. PG. 116 minutes. Sony. Digital.

 The Colonial Theatre’s annual Father’s Day movie marathon event is about to boldly go where it has never gone before – the Star Trek universe.
 Kirk, Spock and the rest of the USS Enterprise crew are beaming down to the Colonial’s big screen on Jun 18 with three of their best cinematic adventures.
 The three films selected are among the most highly regarded entries in the Star Trek . . .

 Directed by Steven Spielberg.
 US.
 1975.
 PG.
 124 minutes.
 Universal.
 Digital.

 Sponsored by Neil Spak, REALTOR®

 There are very few films in the history of cinema that can be considered perfect.
 Jaws is, without a doubt, one of them.
 Plagued with production problems of all sorts Jaws emerged as the first summer blockbuster and changed movies forever.
-This is a true classic of the silver screen and one of the most quotable movies of all time.
-Get to the theater early because there is a good . . .
+This is a true classic of the silver screen and one of the . . .